4damtick/Sheets2Slides/README.md

 Sheets2Slides solves that by separating the workflow into two parts:

-1. A Google Sheets addon that exports reusable sync configs.
+1. A Google Sheets add-on that exports reusable sync configs.
-2. A Google Slides addon that links slide images to those configs and refreshes them on demand.
+2. A Google Slides add-on that links slide images to those configs and refreshes them on demand.

 ## Demo